JsonJr-37/mc-extracted-assets/README.md

 2. Copy the URL in the address bar
 3. Go to [download-directory](https://download-directory.github.io/)
 4. Paste the copied URL, and it should atomatically start downloading.

+# How it is done
+How I get the assets is go to [MCVersions.net](mcversions.net), select the wanted version, download, convert the jar to a zip, (modifying the file extension) extract, and upload the data folder and assets folder.